HELP

 QuickBooks Online (QBO) is a different shape from the field-service platforms above.
 It’s accounting-first, not job-first.
-Conduit pulls 5 data types: customers, vendors, items (pricebook), invoices, and bills.
+Conduit pulls supported records into Conduit’s job-management model: customers, contacts, projects, jobs, bids, invoices, pricebook items, and schedules.
 Authentication uses OAuth via Intuit’s official handoff.

 This guide walks the migration: connecting via OAuth, what transfers and what doesn’t (especially since QBO is accounting-shaped), and what to verify after.